On the dihedral Euler characteristics of Selmer groups of abelian varieties: The indefinite case

-\begin{theorem} Assume that $D$ is odd and not equal to $-3$.
-Assume additionally that the absolute Galois group $G_K = \Gal(\overline{K}/K)$ surjects onto the ${\bf{Z}}_p$-automorphisms of $T_p(A)$, that $\chi(p)=1$, that $p$ does not divide the class number of $K$, and (for simplicity) that $p\geq 11$.
-Then, the $G$-Euler characteristic $\chi(G, \Sel_{p^{\infty}}(A/K_{p^{\infty}}))$ is given by \end{theorem} Note that these formulae do not depend on the choice of topological generator $\gamma \in \Gamma$.
-Note as well that this result is formal, as we have not assumed the $G$-Euler characteristic to be well defined.
-We therefore end this section with the following
+\begin{corollary} Assume that $D$ is odd and not equal to $-3$.
+Assume additionally that the absolute Galois group $G_K = \Gal(\overline{K}/K)$ surjects onto the ${\bf{Z}}_p$-automorphisms of $T_p(E)$, that $\eta(p)=1$, and that $p$ does not divide the class number of $K$.
+Then, we have the following formal relations: \end{corollary}

+\begin{proof} Note that ${\bf{e}}(\mathfrak{K} \cdot \log_p(\gamma))$ is a unit, and so we can ignore contributions from the obvious ${\bf{e}}(\mathfrak{K} \cdot \log_p(\gamma))^{-1} $ terms.
+The first inequality follows from the main conjecture divisibility shown in \cite{Ho2}.
+The second inequality is trivial, at least granted the conjectural nontriviality of $\mathcal{R}$.
+The third and fourth equalities follow from the Iwasawa theoretic Gross-Zagier theorem shown in \cite{Ho}, as described above. \end{proof}

+Note as well that this result is formal, as we have not assumed the $G$-Euler characteristic to be well-defined, i.e. as we have not assumed that the $p$-adic regulator $\mathcal{R}$ is nondegenerate.
+We therefore end this section with the following speculation.